Treemap is used to display large amounts of hierarchical data in Rectangle boxes.

 Each level of the hierarchy is represented by a colored rectangle, known as “branch”.
 If you add a category into the Details section of the visual, it will divide the branch into smaller “leaves”, hence the name Treemap.

-- Data colors: Using this section you can change the colors used for each category in the visual.
+- Colors: Using this section you can change the colors used for each category in the visual.

-- Category: Its enables the categories name on Treemap.
+- Category labels: Its enables the categories name on Treemap.

 - Data labels: Its enable values on visual & you can change the color, background color, display unit, font size, font family of Data labels.